Protocol (diplomacy): Definitions

 There are two meanings of the word "protocol" in the context of international relations.
 In the legal sense, it is defined as an international agreement that supplements or amends a treaty.
 In the diplomatic sense, the term refers to the set of rules, procedures, conventions and ceremonies that relate to relations between states.
-In general, protocol represents the recognized and generally accepted system of international courtesy.
+In general, protocol represents the recognized and generally accepted system of international courtesy (comitas gentium).

 The term protocol is derived, via French and Medieval Latin, from the Greek word πρωτόκολλον protokollon "first glued sheet of or onto a papyrus-roll".
 This comes from the act of gluing a sheet of paper to the front of a document to preserve it when it was sealed, which imparted additional authenticity to it.
 In the beginning, the term protocol related to the various forms of interaction observed in official correspondence between states, which were often elaborate in nature.
 In course of time, however, it has come to cover a much wider range of international relations.

 The rules of protocol to create space where meetings can take place.

-As paradoxical as it may sound, the framework of protocol actually doesn’t limit space, it creates it.
+As paradoxical as it may sound, the framework of protocol actually does not limit space, it creates it.
 By ensuring a smooth organisation, participants in an event and especially those acting as host, can focus on the content of the event without having to worry about the unexpected.
+In this sense, protocol functions not only as a constraint but as a communicative resource that enables and even promotes the interaction.
+Furthermore, its fixed structure provides a predictable framework for participants to exercise subtle forms of agency and relational signaling.

 The other side of protocol: its symbolic value.

-The events and rituals, for example, of the formal start of the parliamentary year and The Queen’s Speech in the United Kingdom are meant to symbolise the democratic values of the country.
+The events and rituals, for example, of the formal start of the parliamentary year and the monarch’s speech in the United Kingdom are meant to symbolise the democratic values of the country.
 This is the case at every ceremony that more or less follows the same pattern, like the exchange of rings and vows at weddings or the receiving of a diploma at a graduation ceremony.
 Symbols add meaning to the community’s values but also credibility, strength and often also beauty.